 Unfortunately, both LSD and Psilocybin were both banned by the UN Convention on Psychotropic Substances in 1971.
 Whereas psychedelics were popular and widely used in the sixties, public opinion changed.
 Research into these agents did not become impossible, but it became difficult.
 In the 90’s and 2000’s there were only a few studies done on psilocybin.
 Most of the research on these agents has been done underground over the last fifty years.

 Increased interest in microdosing

 Fortunately, times change.
-In this century, there is again an increased interest in microdosing and more research is being done on it.
+In this century, there has been another increased interest in microdosing and more research is again being done on it.
 Both young and old people use microdoses to support their mental and physical health.
 Books are written about it and people talk about their experiences online and in magazines.

 Fadiman also continued to do research.
 Anyone who shows an interest in microdosing can have a form with a microdosing routine sent to them.
 He asks them to note down the effects and he is sent the results.
 So he collected a huge amount of data: on what it does to their mood, how much energy they have, changes in appetite or creativity.

 Fadiman concludes that the influence of microdosing may be subtle (it is also called sub-perceptual), but it does have an impact.
 “It seems like microdosing brings the system back into balance.
 It affects so many different complaints and symptoms.”
 It can act on your nervous system, the brain stem, it may even have an effect at the cellular level, he says.

 As mentioned, more and more people are getting into microdosing.
 Fadiman, but also others, do indicate that they remain cautious.
 It is basically safe, but everyone reacts differently.
 Click on the link for the side effects and risks.
 Of all the reports Fadiman received, all participants were positive, but there were 5 people who had a negative experience.
 It is also possible that you react well and feel better when you take microdoses, but that your symptoms come back when you stop.